molybdenum-99/reality-show/README.md

 Reality Show
 =========

-Reality Show is a server and a web console with Reality library included so you can quickly experiment with Reality.
+Reality Show is a server for bots and a web console with Reality library included so you can quickly experiment with Reality.

 ## URL